spicydilly/advent-of-code-2022/day-1/README.md

 python3 solution.py --input input.txt
 ```

-This will print the max total calories that an elf consumed.
+This will print the solution to both challenges above.